sphinx-doc/sphinx/doc/rest.rst

   - :dudir:`default-role` (set a new default role)
   - :dudir:`role` (create a new role)

-  Since these are only per-file, better use Sphinx' facilities for setting the :confval:`default_role`.
+  Since these are only per-file, better use Sphinx's facilities for setting the :confval:`default_role`.

 Do *not* use the directives :dudir:`sectnum`, :dudir:`header` and